YottaDB/YDBDoc/GTMAdminOps/ipcresource.rst

    0x00000000 1081348 welsley 777 3

 .. note::
    You can expect files in separate file systems to share the same public ftok.
-This is a normal behavior for large systems with multiple installations and does not affect YottaDB/GT.M operations in any way.
-This is because YottaDB/GT.M does not assume the semaphore has a one-to-one relationship with the resource and startup/shutdown operations are relatively rare, so the interference among resources have a minimal or no impact.
+This is a normal behavior for large systems with multiple installations and does not affect YottaDB operations in any way.
+This is because YottaDB does not assume the semaphore has a one-to-one relationship with the resource and startup/shutdown operations are relatively rare, so the interference among resources have a minimal or no impact.
 However, the private semaphore (with the 0 key) is unique for a database and is used while a process is actively using the resource.

 Execute the following command and note down the shared memory id and private semaphore id on instance America.

 .. parsed-literal::
    $ mupip ftok mumps.dat

-This command identifies the "private" (YottaDB/GT.M generated) semaphores that a process uses for all "normal" access.
+This command identifies the "private" (YottaDB generated) semaphores that a process uses for all "normal" access.
 The sample output of this command looks like the following:

 .. parsed-literal::
    File  ::   Semaphore Id   ::   Shared Memory Id  :: FileId